Home → Students → SSL

 Participation in activities with nonprofit organizations that are pre-approved for SSL.
 Participation in service learning activities sponsored by organizations not pre-approved for SSL require advance approval by the SSL coordinator using the Application for Student Service Learning Special Activity (MCPS Form 560-50).

 Students must submit the Student Service Learning Activity Verification Form (MCPS Form 560-51) to the Service Learning coordinator to get credit for the hours, except for those earned in middle school classes.
-Forms documenting summer service activities must be turned in by September 29.

 More about SSL in Montgomery County Public Schools